babel/website/docs/configuration.md

 }]
 ```

-The `overrides` item will be merged on top of the top-level plugins.
+The `overrides` item will be merged on top of the top-level options.
 Importantly, the `plugins`
 array as a whole doesn't just replace the top-level one.
 The merging logic will see that `"./plug"`
 is the same plugin in both cases, and `{ thing: false, field2: true }` will replace the original
 options, resulting in a config as